AaronLasseigne/active_interaction/README.md

 ```

 Note that it's perfectly fine to add errors during execution.
 Not all errors
-have to come from type checking or validation.
+have to come from checking or validation.

 #### New